Are you trying to decide between Udemy and Coursera when it comes to taking an online course?

 However, Coursera is a better choice if you're looking for a more curated course experience from an accredited institution.

-If you're looking for alternative sites for online education which are similar to Coursera, there aren't currently too many similar platforms available.
+If you're looking for alternative sites for online education that are similar to Coursera, there aren't currently too many similar platforms available.

 The one that I'd definitely look into is edX, which offers accredited courses from prestigious institutions like MIT, Harvard, Australian National University, and many others.